 A chic choice with a smaller capacity: Knomo Hanover

 Who this is for: Someone looking for a smooth and stylish bag—and who needs to carry only a light load.

-Flaws but not dealbreakers: We like the aesthetics of the Hanover, except they might clash with your personal style, especially if you tend to dress more carelessly.
-And while this bag has a good capacity for how little it is, once you hit that capacity adding anything more makes it look bulgy and misshapen—and the thin handles aren’t intended for heavy weights.
-We don’t advocate a briefcase for anyone who tends to overpack; this bag in particular has almost no flexibility to lodge extras.
+We like the aesthetics of the Hanover, except they might clash with your personal style, especially if you tend to dress more carelessly.
+And while this bag has a good capacity for how little it is, once you hit that capacity adding anything more makes it look bulgy and misshapen—and the thin handles aren’t intended for heavyweights.
+We don’t advocate a briefcase for anyone who tends to overpack; this bag, in particular, has almost no flexibility to lodge extras.

 - Size and weight: 11 by 14.5 by 2.5 inches; 1 pound, 8 ounces

 - Colors: black (both 14- and 15-inch sizes), cherry, gray, off-white (planned by the manufacturer as Canvas, which is a dissimilar fabric from the one we tested)

 A more organized but less fashionable small bag: In case Reform 15?
 Brief with Tensaerlite

 Who this is for: Someone who needs a light and slim briefcase, but prioritizes affordable and well-organized over chic and fashionable.

 Why it’s great: Of all the reasonable bags we looked at, the Incase Reform 15?
 Brief with Tensaerlite was the most impressive.
 It’s a slim bag with a well-designed interior layout that holds much more than it might appear. happily, the bag is comfortable to wear even when packed to the brim.
 This is due mainly to the bag’s 300-weight polyester fabric exterior, which won’t oppose abrasion as well as nylon or waxed canvas, but feels light and soft.